arangodb/arangodb/Documentation/DocuBlocks/Rest/Import/post_api_import.md

   ```

 - `array` (or `list`): JSON format.
 The request body is expected to be a
   JSON array of objects.
+This format requires ArangoDB to parse the complete
+  array and keep it in memory for the duration of the import.
+This is more
+  resource-intensive than the line-wise JSONL processing.

+  Any whitespace outside of strings is ignored, which means the JSON data can be
+  a single line or be formatted as multiple lines.

   Example:

   ```json
   [